istio/istio.io/content/en/docs/examples/alb-nlb/index.md

 ## Troubleshooting

-Following the instructions in this section if some of the instructions above do not work for you.
+Perform the instructions in this section to diagnose possible problems if some of the instructions above do not work for you.

 *   Inspect the values of the `INGRESS_HOST` and `SECURE_INGRESS_PORT` environment variables.
 Make sure they have valid values, according to the output of the